What are the responsibilities and job description for the CRIMINAL JUSTICE INFO CONSULTANT II position at The State of Florida?

 Specific duties include:

-- Serving as subject matter expect related to computerized criminal history and criminal justice information systems to include comprehension and interpretation of interface control documents, operation guides, code manuals and database relationships;
+- Serving as subject matter expert related to the UAA data collection and the collection’s related systems to include comprehension and interpretation of interface control documents, operation guides and database relationships;

-- Providing on-going quality assurance to identify potential problems and recommending alternative resolutions related to the use of systems;
+- Providing on-going quality assurance to identify potential problems and recommend alternative resolutions related to the use of systems;

-- Participating in requirements gathering and coordinating the communication for computerized criminal history and criminal justice information systems necessary to facilitate required functions;
+- Participating in requirements gathering and coordinates the communication for the systems necessary to facilitate required functions.

 KNOWLEDGE, SKILLS & ABILITIES: